lullaby6/graves-data-pack/README.md

 Not compatible with the `keepInventory` and `doImmediateRespawn` gamerules in true.

-If you are updating this Data-Pack please run the command `function graves:config/reset`.
+If you are updating to a new version please run the command `function graves:config/load/options`.

 The graves in the end's void generate at Y = 1, and the graves that are under the lava will rise to the surface of the lava!